HOW WE COLLABORATE WITH THE COMMUNITY

 The Samburu Project's team on the ground oversees the entire process from start to finish.

-Since 2005, TSP has lost only two well to a natural disaster.
+Since 2005, TSP has lost only three wells to natural disasters.
 All other wells continue to serve their communities in good working order.